West Virginia Science and Technology Policy (WV STeP) Fellowship

 The West Virginia Science & Technology Policy (WV STeP) Fellowship provides opportunities for outstanding scientists, social scientists, and engineers to learn firsthand about policymaking while using their knowledge and skills to address pressing challenges facing West Virginia.
 Through their support of evidence-based decision making in public policy areas involving science, engineering, and technology, WV STeP Fellows will develop an understanding of state legislators that they can use to enter a career in science and technology (S&T) policy.

-Applications are now open for the 2025-2026 Fellowship Cycle!
 Fellows will commit to a one-year fellowship term and will be encouraged to renew their fellowship for an additional one-year term, dependent on performance and available funding.
-Selected Fellows will be expected to relocate to the Charleston, West Virginia area prior to the start of the fellowship on August 1, 2025.
+Selected Fellows will be expected to relocate to the Charleston, West Virginia area prior to the start of the fellowship.

 Fellowship Timeline